Harambe-IT/Sesh/README.md

 Navigate to the settings of the android project and download the google-services.json file. ([Android Firebase Settings](https://console.firebase.google.com/u/2/project/social-app-24a9a/settings/general/android:com.socialapp))

-Once downloaded, place the file in the correct folder. (../Sesh/android/app/google-services.json)
+Once downloaded, place the file in the correct folder: `../Sesh/android/app/google-services.json`.

 Add a dev.js file in `../Sesh/src/config/` directory.
 This file should contain your google access keys, the file will look like this: